THE BILL OF RIGHTS

 [NOTE: There have been 112 justices on the USSC.
 In the past seven years, we have seen four new faces on the USSC.

 Souter, who turned out to be a moderate progressive left the court in the summer of '09.
 Though expressing interest in resigning in '05, Souter waited until after 2008 elections, thus, giving newly elected President Obama the right to name Souter's replacement, Sotomayor.
 If Souter had retired in '05, Bush2 would have named his replacement, and the conservatives (rightists) would have had total control over the Supreme Court during the waning years of the disastrous Bush2 presidency.
 The remaining three Bush1&2 appointees, Thomas, Roberts,and Alito, are, along with Sotomayor and Kagan, the youngest members of the court.
-The former three, with Scalia, are the most conservative (rightist).
-Progressive Ginsburg (who is seriously ill), may leave during Obama's term.
-He would be likely to replace her with a progressive.
+The former three are the most conservative (rightist).
+Progressive Ginsburg, 82, is ill).

-I have put labels on each currently sitting justice according to how I classify their history on the court.]
+I have put ages () in 2016 and labels on each currently sitting justice according to how I classify their history on the court.]

-Elena Kagan - 2010 - Obama (preceded by Stevens 1975) too early to tell, but probably a progressive [* Note: Do yourself a favor, especially if you're a lawyer.
+Open Seat in 2016 (preceded by Scalia - 1986 - died in his sleep while on a free, fancy quail hunt. ) [* Note: Do yourself a favor, especially if you're a lawyer.
 Read The Nine, the 340-page, 2007 book by TV reporter Jeffrey Toobin, in some ways a grandiose narcissist.
 It's an easy read and available in paperback.
 Relying on interviews with the justices and more than seventy-five of their clerks, Toobin takes you inside the Supreme Court, explaining the internal battle for control between the conservative (rightist) and the progressive (liberal) factions.
 You'll learn about the justices, warts and all, e.g., one had a longstanding prescription drug problem severe enough that his questions from the bench were sometimes so slurred as to to be unintelligible (He kicked the addiction through rehab.); one performed the marriage ceremony for right-wing wag Rush Limbaugh's third marriage; the same one, the only justice to utilize a specific ideological litmus test in hiring clerks, employed former clerk John Yoo, of "torture memo" fame, (See Bullets 7) to vet applicants for the job.
 There are many juicy legal tidbits, e.g., "Under federal law, the justices can accept unlimited gifts from individuals who do not have cases before the Court, as long as the gifts are disclosed."
 Guess who got what?
 There's information about the power of the evangelicals over some justices and the rise of The Federalist Society, a group of bright young right-wing lawyers who plotted to gain control of the court with the goal of overturning long established precedent, notably Roe v.
 Wade, 410 U.S. 113 (1973) (1A 1B 1C - text), a 7-2 decision holding that a woman's right to a consensual abortion was protected by the right to privacy flowing from the Due Process Clause of the Fourteenth Amendment.
 Roe gave a woman total autonomy over her pregnancy during the first trimester.
 See also Planned Parenthood of Southeastern Pa. v.
 Casey, 505 U.S. 833 (1992).
 (Note: Scalia, Roberts and Alito are alums of The Federalist Society.)
 Toobin details the dismal failure of the Court as an institution and the justices as individuals in their handling and disposition of the case of Bush v.
 Gore, 531 U.S. 98 (2000) (1 - text of the 5-4 decision), the disputed presidential election contest that placed George W. Bush in the White House.
 About the disputed election, Toobin says, "... the justices displayed all their worst traits - among them vanity, overconfidence, impatience, arrogance, and simple political partisanship."
 We are left to wonder if the Bush2 addition of Roberts and Alito to the Court signals victory for the rightists.
 The Nine makes clear that "one factor - and one factor only - will determine the future of the Supreme Court: the outcome of presidential elections."

 As a matter of religious interest, note that the Court, as presently composed, has six Catholics and three Jews,